 Young Eco Champions

+Be inspired by these young eco champions!
 Such a range of ideas, combined with the guts and determination to get out there and make it happen.
+I'm sure they will generate much discussion and inspire more young eco champions in the future.

-Banning plastic bags in Bali
+Melati and Isabel's mission to ban plastic bags in Bali

 Melati and Isabel Wijsen set out on a mission to halt plastic bag use in their beautiful country, Bali.
 They persevered with petitions, beach clean-ups, and even a hunger strike.
 Their efforts were rewarded when they convinced their governor to commit to a plastic bag-free Bali.
 What an achievement!
 "Don't ever let anyone tell you that you're too young or you won't understand," Isabel urges other young people to believe in themselves and nover to believe that they are too young to make a difference.
 "We're not telling you it's going to be easy.' they say, ' We're telling you it's going to be worth it."